AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Show_Local_Ghost;

-Local ghost variables can also be used for more complex things such as building a data-structure that serves as witness of a complex property of the subprogram.
+Local ghost variables can also be used for more complex things such as building a data-structure that serves as witness for a complex property of the subprogram.
 In our example, we want to prove that the ``Sort`` procedure do not create new elements, that is, all the elements that are in ``A`` after the sort were already in ``A`` before the sort.
 Note that